hackforla/workshop-wednesdays/README.md

 # How to contribute
 Technology Used :

-Git Hub-Product Management Repo
+- GitHub"
+- Product Management Repo:
-Google Drive -Slack
+- Google Drive:
+- Slack:

 Remember to provide direct links to each channel.